ReeveTinnell/240-Databases-Project/README.md

 Questions/Use Cases:
 - Which local company has the best glassdoor rating?
 - What job role is most in demand locally?
-- Who is a contact for <x> company?
+- Who is a contact for a certain company?